 Hospitals and institutions that primarily care for the sick, aged, or the mentally ill or defective, and who reside on the premises" may use an "8 and 80" system when calculating overtime.
 An employer's work period under this system must be a fixed and regularly recurring 14-day period, changed only by prior agreement with the employee.

 The benefit to the employee is that the employer is required to pay overtime for work performed beyond eight hours in a day.
 For example, if an employee works a 10-hour shift, they are owed two hours of overtime even if that was the only day they worked during that pay period.
 However, the employee can be required to work 10 consecutive eight-hour days without any overtime due.

-New Hampshire guarantees many workers the right to overtime pay.
-Your employer must follow these laws when calculating your pay.
-If you have been denied overtime pay, you have up to three years to file a claim for unpaid wages.
-A local attorney can guide you through the claim process, and recover available lost wages and any available damages.
-Receive a free claim review from an experienced New Hampshire attorney to learn about the state and federal laws that apply to your issue.
+New Hampshire guarantees many workers the right to overtime pay and there are rules that your employer must follow when calculating your pay.
+If you've been denied overtime pay, you have up to three years to file a claim for unpaid wages.
+Contact a local employment attorney who can explain how New Hampshire overtime laws apply to you, guide you through the claim process, and recover any available lost wages and other damages.

 Contact a qualified attorney.